MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-storage-infrastructure-as-code-enablement.md

 ---
-title: Infrastructure as Code enablement | Microsoft Defender for Storage
+title: Enable Defender for Storage with Infrastructure as Code
-description: Learn how to enable and configure Microsoft Defender for Storage with IaC templates. ms.date: 08/08/2023
+description: Learn how to enable and configure Microsoft Defender for Storage with Infrastructure as Code (IaC) templates. ms.date: 08/08/2023 ms.topic: how-to

-ms.topic: how-to
+#customer intent: As a security administrator, I want to enable and configure Microsoft Defender for Storage using Infrastructure as Code templates so that I can ensure all storage accounts are protected.
 ---

 # Enable and configure with Infrastructure as Code templates

 We recommend that you enable Defender for Storage on the subscription level.
-Doing so ensures all storage accounts currently in the subscription will be protected.
+Doing so ensures all storage accounts currently in the subscription are protected.
 Storage accounts that are created after enabling Defender for Storage on the subscription level will be protected up to 24 hours after creation.

 > [!TIP]
 > You can always [configure specific storage accounts](/azure/storage/common/azure-defender-storage-configure?toc=%2Fazure%2Fdefender-for-cloud%2Ftoc.json&tabs=enable-subscription#override-defender-for-storage-subscription-level-settings) with custom configurations that differ from the settings configured at the subscription level (override subscription-level settings).